griptape-ai/griptape/docs/griptape-cloud/structures/create-structure.md

 # Structures

-Structures are the primary building block in the Griptape.
+Structures are a primary component in Griptape for organizing and executing Tasks against a LLM.

 ## Create a Structure